ozzi-/TestRunner/readme.md

 ```

 ## Logs
 Extensive logs are saved in the basePath/logs folder.
-The logs are visible too under the web UI for all administrators:
+The latest logs are visible too in the web UI for all administrators:
 <img src="https://i.imgur.com/taa9w6q.png" width="550">

 # API
-You can find a swagger.json under https://github.com/ozzi-/TestRunner/blob/master/WebContent/swagger.json or when during runtime under http://127.0.0.1:8080/testrunner/api/swagger.json
+You can find the swagger documentation under https://github.com/ozzi-/TestRunner/blob/master/WebContent/swagger.json or during runtime under http://127.0.0.1:8080/testrunner/api/swagger.json

 ## Authentication
 Authentication is performed by providing a sessionIdentifier.
 In order to generate the identifier, perform a login by sending your username & password as a POST to /user/login